 “I’m sure you’ll find out one day,” he sneers.
 “Now get lost before I have you expelled.”

 “Are you okay?”
 She asks as she manages to catch up to me.
-I continue to walk angrily but Emily grabs my arm and forces me to slow down.
+I continue to stomp away but Emily grabs my arm and forces me to slow down.
 “Nathan?”

 “Yeah,” I lie, desperate to admit how much I really want to go back and wipe that smug, arrogant look off Marton’s face.